MDAnalysis/MDAnalysis.github.io/pages/installation_quick_start.md

 The conda packages currently only support serial calculations.
 If you plan to use the parallel [OpenMP][OpenMP] algorithms you need to install MDAnalysis with [pip][pip] and have a working OpenMP installation.

+## Python Package Index ##

+To install the latest stable release with
+[pip][pip] do:

+{% highlight bash %}
+pip install --upgrade MDAnalysis
+{% endhighlight %}

+To run the test cases and examples, also install the unit tests (about 20 MiB in size):

+{% highlight bash %}
+pip install --upgrade MDAnalysisTests
+{% endhighlight %}

 ## More ##